cfryerdev/azure-redis-stack-container/README.md

-# Azure Redis Stack with Persistence
+# Azure Redis Stack with Persistence / Insights

 A Docker-based implementation of Redis Stack with persistence, and monitoring with Azure Application Insights, similar to the Redis Enterprise offering in Azure.